 • Indigestion: Discomfort, bloating, or a sense of fullness that lingers after meals.
 Indigestion is often mistaken for simple gastritis but may indicate deeper issues.

 • Nausea: Especially common in gastric ulcers, nausea may be accompanied by occasional vomiting.
-Persistent nausea warrants medical evaluation.
+Persistent nausea is one of the classic stomach ulcer symptoms that warrants medical evaluation.

 Warning Signs of Complications